cespare/carlisle/README.md

 * `sw` - screen width
 * `sh` - screen height

+One detail to be aware of is that the coordinates you use are relative to the usable portion of the display.
+If you have, say, a panel at the top or bottom of the screen taking, the window coordinates and screen height/width are all relative to the rectangle excluding the panel(s).

 ## Example

 Note that you'll probably want single quotes around your `moveresize` argument strings or your shell will